saumayrustagi/http_server_c/README.md

 * **Thread Pool:** A pool of worker threads that retrieve tasks from the queue and execute them in parallel.

 * **Web Server:** The core server component responsible for listening for incoming connections, accepting them, and enqueuing them as tasks for the thread pool.

+* **Memory Arena:** A primitive chunk of malloc'd memory for short-lived allocations.

 ## Building